Pricing Your Home to Sell: Let Market Trends Guide You

 Be ready to make price adjustments as needed

 As painful as it may be, sometimes setting a price once isn’t enough.
 Even if you’ve done your research, your price may not be working in the current conditions.
-Underestimating how much the market had shifted, 54% of sellers told HomeLight they had reduced their price at least once during the selling process.
-Data from the NAR shows that while recent sellers typically sold their homes for 100% of the listing price, 38% reported reducing the asking price at least once.
+Data from the NAR shows that while most recent sellers sold their homes for 100% of the listing price, 32% of sellers reduced the asking price at least once.

 That’s why you must respond to market feedback and adjust your price accordingly, even after your property is listed.